 - Endometriosis is a condition in which the endometrium, the tissue that usually lines the uterus, also proliferates in other parts of the reproductive system, leading to pain and often infertility.

 - Uterine fibroids are benign growths in the uterus.

-- Pelvic joint instability as the result of vaginal birth.
+- Pelvic joint instability as a result of vaginal birth.

 Conditions that can lead to pelvic pain in males, meanwhile, include: